Identity that

 HMAC-SHA256 signed payloads.
 Three-attempt exponential retry.
 Per-org delivery log with replay.

-SCIM 2.0 user provisioning
+SCIM 2.0 provisioning

 Connect Okta or Azure AD as the source of truth.
 Wenme syncs users in, federates passkeys out.